adejota/le-tip/README.md

 # Le Tip

-Project developed as part of the technical evaluation for the role of front end developer at [Convenia](https://www.convenia.com.br/).

 ## 🚀 Getting started

 These instructions will allow you to get a copy of the project running on your local machine.